anbox-cloud/discourse-docs/getting-started.md

     amc shell <container id>

-See [Managing containers](https://discourse.ubuntu.com/t/managing-containers/17763) for more details.
+See the information under [Work with containers](https://discourse.ubuntu.com/t/work-with-containers/24335) for more details.

 ## Create an application